Herschenglime/catch-with-cmake-cop3530/readme.md

 # Part 3 Alternate: Integrating with VSCode
 Everything in the guide about the CMakeLists.txt file and test.cpp holds - the only difference with VSCode is how test running is integrated into the editor.
 You can also run a newer version of Catch2 if you want.

-Here is a [video guide](https://youtu.be/yj8baGjXmTU), although note that it doesn't use Project 1 as an example - you can modify the CMakeLists.txt provided by this repository in your own project.
+Here is a [video guide](https://youtu.be/yj8baGjXmTU) by TA Brian, although note that it doesn't use Project 1 as the example - you can modify the CMakeLists.txt provided by this repository in your own project.
 If you're interested in knowing why the CMakeLists.txt is set up like it is, you can watch the first part of the CLion-based video.

 The text below is a writeup of the extra details from said video to get Catch2 set up with VSCode.